← Back to Blog

 8. Zapier for Simple Triggers

-Make.com is more flexible, but Zapier still wins on simplicity for certain freelancers.
-If you want a straightforward automation that moves data from one app to another or sends a triggered notification, Zapier is often the quickest setup.
-Think new form response to Gmail draft, new Calendly booking to CRM row, or new invoice paid to a project archive step.
+Make.com is more configurable, while Zapier may fit a straightforward trigger that moves data between apps or prepares a notification.
+Think new form response to a Gmail draft, new booking to a CRM row, or an invoice-paid event to a project archive step.

 9. Canva AI for Polished Deliverables